 - Evidence suggests they hunted, gathered plants and other resources, tended gardens or fields, conducted ceremonies, and made journeys here

 It’s likely the South Mountains were sacred to the ancient Hohokam as they are to local tribal communities today.
 Rock art patterns may symbolize Hohokam activities or mark places that were important to them.

 Rock art can be found along these trails in South Mountain Park:

 - Holbert Trail

 If you see petroglyphs, the best thing to do is take a picture from the trail.
 While it’s tempting, don’t touch them.
 The oils on our hands can damage the rock art.
 Staying on the trail is important for the wildlife habitat as well as for preserving the petroglyphs.

 The Hohokam also left behind artifacts such as stone tools and pottery in various canyons within South Mountain Park.
 Some of these artifacts are now on display at Pueblo Grande Museum.

 If you see pottery pieces or sharpened rock tools, they are the remnants of ancient Hohokam activities and should remain where you find them.

-Follow the “leave no trace” philosophy, taking only photographs and leaving only footprints.
+Help preserve these sites by following “leave no trace” principals.
+Take only photographs and leave only footprints.

 Because the Hohokam did not leave behind a written language, we are not certain of the meaning of the petroglyph symbols found on the rocks.
-That is the fun part – pondering what they may have meant to the Hohokam or what a panel of symbols might mean to you.
+That’s part of the thrill – pondering what they may have meant to the Hohokam or what a panel of symbols might mean to you.